Home > Schengen zone > Currency in the Schengen Area

-More likely than not, the currency in the Schengen area (a group of 29 countries) will be different than the currency you're used to back home.
+More likely than not, the currency of your destination will be different than the currency you're used to back home.

 However, the euro isn’t the official currency for all of them.
 Below, you'll find the local currency of each country in the area in alphabetical order.

-The euro (€).
-Austria uses the euro as its official currency.
+Austria uses the euro (€) as its official currency.

-The euro (€).
-Belgium, including its capital Brussels, uses the euro.
-Belgium has been using the euro since 1999.
+Belgium has been using the euro since 2002 (though it was legally adopted in 1999).
 Before that, Belgium's official currency was the Belgian franc.

 The Czech Koruna (CZK), not the euro, is the official currency of the Czech Republic.
 This means that the currency in Prague (Czechia's capital city) is also the Koruna.